-South London based Pilates teacher, Sibylla Meienberg talked to us about her love of the art, how the fitness industry has changed since she’s been teaching and what a first timer could expect from her classes.
+South London based Pilates teacher Sibylla Meienberg has been teaching for over a decade.
+We spoke to Sibylla about her love of the art, how the fitness industry has changed since she’s began teaching and what a first timer could expect from her classes.

 What is it that drew you to train as a Pilates instructor?